SunSundr/nodejs2024Q3-service/README.md

 The project was completed as part of the [RS School](https://rs.school/) [NodeJS 2024 Q3 course (Home Library Service)](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/logging-error-authentication-authorization/assignment.md).

+## Key Features & Improvements:

+*  **Dual ORM Support with Dynamic Switching:** The application can seamlessly switch between two popular Object-Relational Mappers (ORMs) - Prisma and TypeORM - using a single PostgreSQL database.
+The desired ORM is configured via an environment variable (.env file).
+This allows for testing and comparisons without data loss as the database persists between ORM changes.
+Furthermore, the application can also be run in a database-less mode (in-memory database), which is useful for testing.
+*  **Dynamic Database Initialization:** The database connection is configured based on environment variables (user, password, schema).
+Changes to these variables will trigger an automatic database rebuild, guaranteeing the database always matches the specified settings.
+*  **Automated Migrations:** All initial database migrations are applied automatically upon application startup.
+*  **Flexible Database Deployment:** The application can be run either with a local PostgreSQL database (without Docker), offering easier development and testing, or inside a Docker container.
+*  **Unified & Advanced Logging System:** The application boasts a significantly improved logging system that consolidates logging from NestJS, Prisma, and TypeORM into a single, consistent output.
+All logs are written to files via streams for optimal speed.
+*  **Efficient Log Management:** Log files are automatically rotated and deleted, with a user-defined purge strategy, ensuring that disk space doesn’t grow indefinitely.
+You can configure the percentage of log files to delete when the log directory hits the maximum size, allowing you to balance between data retention and storage capacity.
+*  **Request & User Tracking:** Every request and response log now includes a unique request ID and the associated user ID, enabling precise tracking and debugging of user interactions.
+*  **Flexible Swagger Documentation:** Swagger documentation can be generated using either a dynamic method (using decorators in the code) or a static approach (from a pre-defined schema file), giving you flexible documentation options.
+*  **Dynamic Application Analysis:** The application exposes a dedicated endpoint ("/"), which provides a comprehensive report on all available application endpoints at runtime, which can be used for debugging and system audits.
+*  **Optimized Container Size:** The final Docker image is aggressively optimized for size, removing unused files and resulting in a container image size under 470 MB.
+This results from the use of a very lightweight Node: Node 23.5 -alpine base image.
+*  **Styled Terminal Output:** Terminal outputs are enhanced with colors and styles, for an enhanced developer experience.
+*  **Streamlined Dependencies:** The project uses the latest versions of dependencies, without introducing unnecessary libraries.

 ## Project Setup

 1. **Clone the repository:**